-Programme Learning Outcomes Placement Year Only (a) Discipline specific knowledge and competencies L. (ii) Understanding and application of key concepts and techniques - ī Real world application of theory and concepts to practice Х (iii) Critical analysis of key issues Critical analysis of the relevant issues in practice Х Τ (iv) Clear and concise presentation of material Γ Presentation both orally and in writing to colleagues and managers, meeting appropriate professional standards including structure, reflective content, clarity, succinctness and comprehensive response to questions. (b) Transferable skills х (i) Oral communication Т Ability to make oral presentations and to respond effectively to questioning during Placement Year (PY) х Γ Ability to participate effectively in group discussions with managers and colleagues during PY • • • • (ii) Written communication Ability to use language in a written format in a manner appropriate for professional audiences during PY. x Ability to be clear, fluent and coherent in written expression in a professional context during PY x (iii) Information technology Ability to source, analyse and present materials clearly and effectively using appropriate IT resources in a professional context. ., (iv) Numeracy X Ability to construct, analyse and interpret quantitative data in a professional context. x (v) Team working Ability to work well in groups, to draw appropriately on others' knowledge and expertise and to contribute and comment on ideas during group work in a professional context. x (vi) Problem solving Analysis of pricing issues in financial products.
-Ability to use material to address problem and come up with answers or solutions (NB BSc Accounting and Finance and Major in Accounting and Finance only). x Ability to use material to address problem and come up with answers or solutions. х i
+(a) Discipline specific knowledge and competencies (ii) Understanding and application of key concepts and techniques Real world application of theory and concepts to practice Х (iii) Critical analysis of key issues Critical analysis of the relevant issues in practice Х (iv) Clear and concise presentation of material

+Presentation both orally and in

+writing to colleagues and managers,

+meeting appropriate professional , l

+standards including structure, ^

+reflective content, clarity, ĺ

+succinctness and comprehensive

+response to questions.

+(b) Transferable skills

+(i) Oral communication

+(i) Oral communication

+Ability to make oral presentations

+and to respond effectively to x

+questioning during Placement Year ^

+(PY)

+Ability to participate effectively in

+group discussions with managers and

+colleagues during PY

+(ii) Written communication

+Ability to use language in a written

+format in a manner appropriate for v

+professional audiences during PY.

+Ability to be clear, fluent and

+coherent in written expression in a x

+professional context during PY ['

+(iii) Information technology

+A Lilia de la companya de la company

+Ability to source, analyse and

+present materials clearly and

+effectively using appropriate IT

+resources in a professional context.
+X

+(iv) Numeracy

+Ability to construct, analyse and

+interpret quantitative data in a .,

+professional context.
+X

+(v) Team working

+Ability to work well in groups, to

+, .

+draw appropriately on others'

+knowledge and expertise and to .,

+continuate and comment on lacas X

+during group work in a professional

+context.

+(vi) Problem colving

+Analysis of pricing issues in financial

+products.
+Ability to use material to

+address problem and come up with

+answers or solutions (NB BSc Χ

+Accounting and Finance and Major in

+Accounting and Finance only).

+recounting and i mance only).

+Ability to use material to address

+nroblem and some up with answers

+problem and come up with answers or solutions. Χ

+or solutions.

 (vii) Information handling